 14. I Got 700 Wives ("Delightful Novelty Songs vol 1")

 18. My Sweet Little Baby ("Delightful Novelty Songs vol 1")

 19. Alexander The Great ("Historical Songs")

-Here's the complete version of "Thing From Another World."
+"Thing From Another World."

 Thanks to Spacebrother Greg for playing me Marlin's "Abominable Snowcreature" when I was guest dj-ing on his Radio Misterioso show, thus sucking me into the world of Marlin Wallace.